tum-ens/urbs/doc/theorydoc/min_prob.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 Investments are typically depreciated over a longer period of time than the
 standard modeling horizon of one year.
 To overcome distortions in the overall
-cost function urbs uses the annual cash flow (CAPEX) for the calculation of the
+cost function, urbs uses the annual cash flow (CAPEX) for the calculation of the
 investment costs in the cost function.
 This is captured by multiplying the
 total invest costs for a given process :math:`C_p` with the so-called annuity
 factor :math:`f_p`, i.e.: